Report from the WORLD

 One major international duty for Parliamentarians and Legislators

-is today to fight the Bush doctrine of "pre-emptive war",
+is today to fight the Bush doctrine of "pre-emptive

-and put an end to arms race, including a universal ban on
+and democratic means and put an end to arms race, including

-nuclear weapons.
-We, Parliamentarians and Legislators, have
+a universal ban on nuclear weapons.
+We, Parliamentarians

-the duty to act as peacemakers and to look for the end of
+and Legislators, have the duty to act as peacemakers and

-based on respect of the UN Charter principles and international
+strive for a new world order based on respect of the UN

-with a restructuring and enlargement of the UN Security Council
+and enlargement of the UN Security Council in order to increase

-in order to increase the representation of developing countries
+the representation of developing countries and reinforce

-and reinforce the legitimacy and effectiveness of the UN system.
+the legitimacy and effectiveness of the UN system.

 10. We, as Parliamentarians and Legislators, commit ourselves